 aws organizations list-accounts --query 'Accounts[*].[Id, Status]' --output table

 - Confirm that AWS Config is set up for each member account.
-You can set up AWS Config manually for a specific member account using either the console, the AWS CLI, or AWS CloudFormation.
-When AWS Config is set up for all member accounts, deploy the rule again.
+You can set up AWS Config manually for a specific member account using the console, the AWS CLI, or AWS CloudFormation.
+After AWS Config is set up for all member accounts, deploy the rule again.

-- Open the CloudTrail console, and then choose Event history from the navigation pane.
-To filter the logs, choose Event name from the dropdown, and enter PutOrganizationConfigRule or DeleteOrganizationConfigRule in the search field.
+- Open the AWS CloudTrail console, and then choose Event history from the navigation pane.
+To filter the logs, choose Event name from the dropdown list, and then enter PutOrganizationConfigRule or DeleteOrganizationConfigRule in the search field.
 Review the filtered log results for OrganizationAccessDeniedException errors.

-- Verify that you are calling the PutOrganizationConfigRule API or DeleteOrganizationConfigRule API from the Organizations primary account or from a delegated administrator member account.
-Run the following command from the primary account to identify the delegated administrator member account.
+- Verify that you are calling the PutOrganizationConfigRule API or DeleteOrganizationConfigRule API from the Organizations management account or from a delegated administrator member account.
+Run the following command from the management account to identify the delegated administrator member account.

 aws organizations list-delegated-administrators --service-principal=config-multiaccountsetup.amazonaws.com